asegun-cod/asegun-cod/README.md

 Oluwasegun is an MSc data Science student at Nottingham Trent University, in the Department of Science and Technology.

-He received his Bachelors Degree in Environmental Science in his home-country, Nigeria, and his first Masters Degree in Energy and Environmental Mgt in the UK.
+He received his Bachelors Degree in Environmental Science from his home-country, Nigeria, and his first Masters Degree in Energy and Environmental Mgt in the UK.
 He got into the data analytics field after a 3 month internship as a carbon accounting intern where he used data analytics at scale to inform data-driven decisions.

 He has about 3 years of self learning and over a year of professional experience in Data Wrangling, Natural Language Processing (NLP), Deep Learning (DL) and Forecasting.